skyzyx/rg35xx-garlicos-macos-instructions/README.md

     1. Select them and drag them to the trash can, or…

     1. _Right-click_ with a mouse; _two-finger tap_ on a trackpad; or _control-click_ with the keyboard — and then choose _Eject_ from the menu.

+1. Pop your card out, then put it back in so that Finder mounts your new volumes on the desktop.

+    > **NOTE:** The size of the `ROMS` volume will still be incorrect until the next step.

 ## Cleaning up and restoring backups